shurale85/accounts_on_flutter/README.md

 This project is a starting point for a Flutter application and not suposed to be considered as best practices or production-ready-template.

+# testing
-# integration test can be run by commmand: *flutter drive --debug --driver=test_driver/integration_test.dart --target=test/widget_test.dart*
+integration test can be run by commmand: *flutter drive --debug --driver=test_driver/integration_test.dart --target=test/widget_test.dart*